Canon T2i vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T2i does not provide wifi capability.

-Both the T2i and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the X100F have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T2i and X100F can be found, respectively, in the Canon T2i Manual (free pdf) or the online Fujifilm X100F Manual.

 So how do things add up?
 Which of the two cameras – the Canon T2i or the Fujifilm X100F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.